List of Michael Jackson concerts

 American singer Michael Jackson (1958–2009) performed on three concert tours, and three benefit concerts.

 Having toured with his brothers since the early 1970s, Jackson began his first solo world tour, the Bad World Tour, in support of his seventh studio album Bad on September 12, 1987.
 Beginning in Tokyo, Japan, the tour lasted for 1 year, during which Jackson visited 15 countries and performed to 4.4 million people.
 Attendance figures for the first 14 dates in Japan totaled a record-breaking 450,000.
 The most successful of the European dates were those in London at Wembley Stadium, where demand for the five July dates exceeded 1.5 million, enough to fill the 72,000-capacity venue 20 times.
 Jackson went on to perform seven sold-out shows at Wembley for a total of 504,000 people which entered him into the Guinness World Records, setting a new world record for playing more dates at the stadium than any other artist.
 The third concert was attended by Diana, Princess of Wales and Prince Charles, and subsequently released as Live at Wembley July 16, 1988.
 The final European show was held in Liverpool at Aintree Racecourse, where 1,550 fans were reported injured among the crowd of 125,000, the largest show of the tour.
 Jackson toured the United States for a second time between September 1988 and January 1989, with a return to Japan for nine sold-out shows in Tokyo Dome for a total of 450,000 people in December.
-The Bad World Tour grossed a total of $125 million, earning two new entries in the Guinness World Records for the largest grossing tour in history and the tour with the largest attended audience.
+The Bad World Tour grossed a total of US$125 million, earning two new entries in the Guinness World Records for the largest grossing tour in history and the tour with the largest attended audience.
 It was nominated for "Tour of the Year 1988" at the inaugural International Rock Awards.
 The Bad World Tour was the second highest-grossing tour of the 1980s after Pink Floyd's Momentary Lapse of Reason Tour.
 Jackson also performed at the 30th Annual Grammy awards in 1988 performing his then hit singles Man in the Mirror and The Way You Make Me Feel being nominated for Grammy Award for Album of the Year and Grammy Award for Best Engineered album, Non classical.